-Tyler is a graduate student in Environmental Science.
-His home department is Natural Resources Ecology and Management, and he is advised by Dr. Thomas Isenhart.
+Tyler is a postdoctoral researcher in the Natural Resource Ecology and Management Department.
 Tyler graduated from the University of Wisconsin Stevens Point in 2011 with a BS in Watershed Management.
 After his BS, he went on for a MS at the University of Illinois Urbana-Champaign.
 While there, Tyler studied with Dr. Mark David and looked at constructed wetlands’ ability to remove nutrients from tile drainage water as well as their greenhouse gas emissions.
 Tyler graduated the University of Illinois in 2014 with a MS in Natural Resources and Environmental Sciences.
-His current research deals with the fate of nitrate in saturated buffers, a relatively new tile drainage water treatment method.
+He then obtained a Ph.D. in Environmental Science under Dr. Thomas Isenhart at Iowa State University studying nitrate removal in both traditional and saturated riparian buffers.
+His current research deals with assessing new saturated riparian buffer designs and their ability to remove nitrate from tile drainage water.

 Area of Expertise:

 B.S., Watershed Management, University of Wisconsin Stevens Point, 2011

 M.S., Natural Resources and Environmental Sciences, University of Illinois, 2014